Travel insurance for Europe

 What countries are covered by European travel insurance?

-Typically, a European travel insurance policy includes all countries within the European Union (EU).
-See the full list of EU member countries.
+Europe travel insurance typically includes all countries within the European Union (EU).
+You can see the full list of EU member countries to check whether your destination is covered.

 • Iceland